 Plan to use your presentation to further your own learning.
 What do you want to record and remember about this experience?
 What do you want to be sure you don’t forget?
 What about your own learning will be meaningful to others?

 Time your practice session.
-Each session is 70 minutes in length.
+Each session is 40 minutes in length with 4-9 presenters.
 If you are part of panel, please time your presentation so that all panelists have equal opportunity to speak.
-Individual presentations are 15 minutes each (Note: shared “Talks” presentations split this time slot).
+Individual presentations are approximately 5-10 minutes.
+The number of panelist determines the length of the presentation.

 Plan ample time to work with your advisor and your fellow panel presenters.

 Ruhlman advisors support students as they prepare their presentations and posters.
+This year (2021) we will also be inviting Advisors to be Zoom Meeting Moderators during their advisee's presentation.
 Every student applicant to the Ruhlman Conference is asked to identify a faculty or staff member to perform this role.
 Advisors review and approve abstracts, help students to plan their presentations, and may ask the student to present a “dress rehearsal” of their Ruhlman presentation, allowing for feedback and guidance on substance, structure and presentation style.
 The advisor can provide advice on the content of the presentation and offer suggestions for making the presentation engaging and effective.
 Students can benefit a great deal from advisor advice on how much material to present; what to focus on; how to make use of visuals and PowerPoint slides; and how to deliver their presentation.
 Ruhlman advisors are also important audience members on the day of the Ruhlman Conference.